The Encyclopedia of American Songs and Musicals

 Johnnie Temple (Canton (MS) 1908 – Jackson (MS)

 Although he lost his father early, the young Johnnie

 took advantage of the remarriage of his mother

-His stepfather who indeed has for habit of closing
+His stepfather who, indeed, has for habit of completing

 his sermons by scratching a few pieces on this

 instrument, taught him music at the same time as

 the Bible.
 He occasionally met Charley Patton who